trivago/triava/tck/README.md

 The following tests or Specs are unclear and should be adressed to the JSR107 working group.
 Please add newly found issus here and mark them in the Code with
 	// TCK CHALLENGE

-### RemoveTest.remove_2arg_NullValue()
-	// The TCK test demands that we throw a NPE, which is IMO not required by the JSR107 Spec.
-	// While a JCache may not contain null values, this does not mean to throw NPE.
-I would expect to return false.

 ### PutTest.putAll_NullKey()
 	// It disallows partial success, even though this is not explicitly required, instead the Spec reads:
 	//